Napier Port share offer pitched in a $2.27 to $2.60 range

 Port employees will be offered an interest-free loan of $5000 to buy a larger stake in the port.

-Dawson has previously said the new wharf will help the company deal with its congestion problem.
+The company's dividend policy is to pay out 70 to 90 per cent of free cash flow – being net profit after adjusting for non-cash items and allowing for average replacement capex.

+It plans to pay a 2.5 cent, or $5m, dividend, in December and a 7 cent a share dividend for the 2020 financial year – about $14.9m - with a gross dividend yield of 4 to 4.6 per cent.

-Napier is the country's fourth biggest container port.
+Napier is the country's fourth biggest container port and about two-thirds of its revenue comes from container-related services.

+The firm's forecasts assume only modest increases in volumes.
+Container revenues are assumed to rise to $59.5m this year and $63.1m in 2020, from $58m last year.

+About 79 per cent of its container traffic last year was for export.

-In terms of exports, it's big in the log trade and in horticulture.
-On the imports side, there is fertiliser, oil and cement.
+Most exports through the port are logs and in horticulture.
+Main imports are fertiliser, oil and cement.

+Bulk cargo revenue is expected to rise to $31.6m this year and $32.1m next year, from $29m last year.

 The port is also an increasingly popular destination for cruise ships.